 This is the nightstand that volunteered for the makeover.
 Plain, serviceable, nothing to write home about.

 Do you know that I sanded them in the bathroom?
 Well now you do.
-I didn't want to go out to the cold garage - we have a kerosene heater but it burns my eyes - and I didn't want fine stain/lacquer dust all over the house, so I chose the bathroom.
+I didn't want to go out to the freezing cold garage - we have a kerosene heater there but it burns my eyes after only a few minutes - and I didn't want fine stain/lacquer dust all over the house, so I chose the bathroom.
 The tiny, tiny bathroom.
 Pretty brilliant, I think.
 It only took about 90 minutes to completely strip each nightstand, though every surface in the room ended up covered in dust.
 And I sanded them on two different nights so I ended up cleaning the bathroom from top to bottom twice in one week.
 It's the hard-knock life.

 They look pretty good naked, don't they?
 Tom thought I should leave them like that.
 Does he not know me at all?
 There's experimenting to do, y'all!

 I used a cloth to apply a thin coat of stain - Jacobean by Minwax - and then once it was dry applied a coat of "whitewash paint" with a new cloth.
-The colour I used was a mistint from the Restore - something in a taupe-y shade with almost a pink undertone.
+The colour I used was a mistint from the Habitat for Humanity ReStore - sort of a taupe-y shade with almost a pink undertone.

 To make sure the door stays closed, Tom inserted a crosspiece below the drawer and screwed in a flathead screw flush to the wood at one end.
 He then countersunk a magnet in the back of the door that lined up with the screw and keeps the door closed when you want it to be.
 I applied a thin coat of wood putty over the magnet and the screw to make them less visible.